 or, in Kubernetes:

 kubectl create configmap jenkinsfile --from-file=demo/Jenkinsfile kubectl create -f demo/kubernetes.yaml

-Such a single-shot master could also be made a part of a cloud native Jenkins system.
-Standard event handlers like Prow can invoke the builds on webhooks and report results back, so that the single-shot master can be used to build pull requests or to run continuous delivery flows.
-Extra agents could also be connected to the master on-demand, using the Kubernetes plugin or sidecar containers.
+Such a single-shot controller could also be made a part of a cloud native Jenkins system.
+Standard event handlers like Prow can invoke the builds on webhooks and report results back, so that the single-shot controller can be used to build pull requests or to run continuous delivery flows.
+Extra agents could also be connected to the controller on-demand, using the Kubernetes plugin or sidecar containers.

 Custom WAR Packager is a new tool which takes various configurations (YAML specification defining core version, list of plugins, system properties, Groovy Hooks, JCasC YAMLs)… and then bundles everything as a ready-to-fly WAR file or Docker image.
 Starting from version 1.2, Custom WAR Packager also supports packaging Jenkinsfile Runner images as an experimental feature.
 I will do a separate blogpost about this new tool later, but there is already some documentation a number of demos in the project’s repo.